albanmartel/SimpleDirectoryExplorer/README.md

 # SimpleDirectoryExplorer
 This python module is a simple directory browser based on the framework pyqt5

-ExplorateurRepertoire.ui was created with Qt Designer and Qt Creator

-UIExplorateurRepertoire.py was generated with "pyuic5" from ExplorateurRepertoire.ui

-"pyuic5" is generating Qt graphics python modules from xml files.

 # Installation

 You need Python3 and PyQt5 installed on your machine